scipy-conference/scipy_proceedings/papers/tyler_martin/manuscript.rst

 evaluation. :code:`pyPRISM.Domain` also contains the Fast Fourier Transform (FFT) methods needed to efficiently carry out these transforms.
-The mathematics behind these FFTs, which are implemented as Type II and III Discrete Sine Transforms (DST-II and DST-III), are discussed in previous work.  :cite:`pyPRISM`
+The mathematics behind these FFTs, which are implemented as Type II and III Discrete Sine Transforms (DST-II and DST-III), are discussed in our previous work. :cite:`pyPRISM`

 The :code:`pyPRISM.System` class contains multiple :code:`pyPRISM.ValueTable`
 and :code:`pyPRISM.PairTable` objects in addition to the specialized container classes described above.
-The goal of the :code:`pyPRISM.System` class is to be a super-container which can validate that a system is fully and correctly specified before allowing the user to attempt to solve the PRISM equations.
+The goal of the :code:`pyPRISM.System` class is to be a super-container that can validate that a system is fully and correctly specified before allowing the user to attempt to solve the PRISM equations.

 While :code:`pyPRISM.System` primarily houses input property tables,